 Students are expected to spend time doing home study in S5/6, and home study work may be issued throughout the course.

 College or University Computing Courses

-Students have the opportunity to explore and develop skills in Computing Science through practical exercises which reflect real-world scenarios.
+Students have the opportunity to explore and develop skills in real-world scenarios.